 I often share about HOPE, an acronym I seek to live by: Help One Person Every day.

 At one time, I feared I wouldn’t live to tell my story.
 But since I survived, I will continue to practice HOPE and fulfill my life’s mission by sharing my story to as many people as possible.

-To discover how prayer can help you on your journey, read Asking God for Help.
+To discover how prayer can help you on your journey like it did for Matt Ode, read Asking God for Help.